Inpatient Rehab in Ohio

 Treatment included:

-Meridian Healthcare Mens Center is a residential rehab center situated in Youngstown, Ohio.
+Meridian Womens Center is a residential rehab center situated in Youngstown, OH.

 Location: 550 West Chalmers Avenue, Youngstown, OH 44511 in Mahoning County